Auguron/solana-deed-metadata-program/README.md

 ## Deed Metadata Program
-Records details about an ownership transfer of some kind, storing them as on-chain account data.
+Record details about an ownership transfer of some kind, storing them as on-chain account data.

 This serves two purposes: